iskitsas/http-traffic-simulator/desktop-app/README.md

 ### To run the application on your local follow the steps:

-1. In desktop-app directory `set NODE_ENV=development`
+1. Install dependency `npm run install-dep`
-3. Start the development server `npm run dev`
+2. Start the development server `npm run dev`

 Runs the app in the development mode.\